poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/_posts/2023-09-18-Personal-CTF-Notes.markdown

 rm initramfs.cpio
 ```

-For decompressing the compressed kernel image (usually called vmlinuz) use: https://github.com/torvalds/linux/blob/master/scripts/extract-vmlinux
+For decompressing the compressed kernel image (usually called vmlinuz) use: [this](https://github.com/torvalds/linux/blob/master/scripts/extract-vmlinux).

-For running the kernel vm with an exposed GDB port
+For running the kernel vm with an exposed GDB port:
 ```bash
 #!/bin/sh